 Pega Platform shows the overall completion of the Security Checklist on the Dev Studio home page, and provides tools to track the status of each task.

-For more information, see Preparing your application for secure deployment.
+For more information, see Assessing your application using the Security Checklist.

 Public users authentication